 How many months will Pag-IBIG foreclose the property?

-Pag-ibig will typically foreclose on a property after the owner has missed three months of mortgage payments.
+Pag-ibig typically foreclose on a property after the owner has missed three months of mortgage payments.
 However, this timeline may vary depending on the individual situation.

 What is the difference between a pre-foreclosure and a foreclosure?